ahmadjamalkta/inet-showcases/visualizer/radiomediumactivity/doc/index.rst

 not to be observable (e.g. a signal's edge propagating from a node), and other events that take longer on the timescale don't appear to be slow and boring (e.g. the duration of a radio frame.)
-When there is a signal boundary (either at the beginning or at the end of a transmission) traveling on the scene, the simulation is slowed down, and the rippling wave pattern is visible as the signal is propagating.
+When there is a signal boundary (either at the beginning or the end of a transmission) traveling on the scene, the simulation is slowed down, and the rippling wave pattern is visible as the signal is propagating.
 When the signal is "everywhere" on the scene, i.e. its "first bit" has